olwend/jvm-cucumber/Documentation.md

 ---
 ## Running the project

-The easiest way to run the project is via the cucumber datatables.
+The easiest way to run the tests in the project is via the UI play icons on the left menu of Feature/Scenario file.
 This should be straightforward with the installed plugins.

 ---
 _Need to explain how the cucumber datatables help to run it  a little bit more!!!_